knowm/XChange/README.md

 ## NOTE: Library Preview

 Library is in the preview state and is being prepared for the initial release.
-Large changes can be made in any public interface.
 Feel free to discuss any ideas and comments under issues section.

 Anyone willing to implement support for more exchanges is welcomed.